zazaho/SimImg/README.md

 (recompressed jpgs, cropped images or adapted colours, etc.).
 Although it can be used for this there are many and better solutions available.

-Upon starting SIMIMG from the command line, by default it will load the pictures it finds in the startup directory and sub-directories into the GUI.
+Upon starting Simimg from the command line, by default it will load the pictures it finds in the startup directory and sub-directories into the GUI.
 These are settings that can be changed within the GUI by clicking on settings. *In particular in the case you want to use the